The Skylines Podcast

 Episode 14: Barbarexit

 Our co-host Barbara Speed is leaving us.
-So, for her last appearance as co-host, we look back on three of the big questions she answered while at CityMetric.
+So, for her last appearance, we look back on three of the big questions she answered while at CityMetric.
 Are there really alligators in the New York Sewers?
 Is London littered with bottles of discareded Uber piss?
-What's the world's smallest skyscraper?
+And what's the world's smallest skyscraper?

 Episode 13: Help!
 Somebody save us!